BoniFederico/fake-news/README.md

 # fake-news
 The problem of fake news classification: A comparison between prediction models and the analysis of online found datasets.
 <hr>
-This repository contains the code of the project for the Natural Language Processing course of the Univeristy of Trieste.
+The repository contains the code of the project for the Natural Language Processing course of Univeristy of Trieste.
 <hr>
 The main code is contained in the notebook project.ipynb.
 Other modules that have been defined are: